Energy Inflation is Crushing Illinois Families

 Governor Pritzker Vetoed ROFR

-Governor Pritzker vetoed ROFR but Ameren and ComEd are expected to mount a heavy lobbying effort to persuade the legislature to override the governor’s veto in October.
+Governor Pritzker vetoed ROFR but Ameren and ComEd are expected to mount an effort to persuade the legislature to try again.

 Others in Illinois also recognize the value of competition.
 The Illinois Citizens Utility Board stated that merchant electric transmission projects and their enhancement of competition would “exert a downward pressure on electricity and transmission costs for Illinois consumers, while also improving the quality of service provided by enhancing the resiliency and reliability of the grid.”